 Signs of PTSD often begin within several weeks of experiencing a traumatic event.
 These symptoms include:

-- Recurring nightmares or intrusive memories (flashbacks) about the event.
+- Recurring nightmares, intrusive thoughts, or memories (flashbacks) about the event.

 - Panic attacks.